 The following information is general advice, but as each kitten is an individual, seek veterinary advice, particularly if your kitten has any special dietary needs or has a reaction to a standard diet.

 The basis of your kitten’s diet should be a high quality complete balanced premium commercial kitten food that is appropriate for their life stage and health status [1].
-By reading the label, you should check that the food is a nutritionally complete pet food and conforms to the recommended requirements for cats in accordance with an internationally recognised nutritional profile (e.g. AAFCO in the USA or FEDIAF in Europe) [1].
+By reading the label, you should check that the food meets the Australian Standard for the manufacturing and marketing of pet food (AS5812) [2] or an equivalent international standard (including being a nutritionally complete pet food that conforms to the recommended requirements for cats in accordance with an internationally recognised nutritional profile; e.g., AAFCO or FEDIAF) [1].
 It is best to start feeding wet kitten food and introducing dry kitten food as your kitten grows.
 Provide some moist foods in the diet regularly e.g., wet can food.
 Never feed puppy or dog food to your kitten as it will be deficient in taurine, an essential protein that cats can only obtain through food.

 Kittens should be offered food at least 4 times per day.